 Read more about the best lookouts to visit: 12 INCREDIBLE LOOKOUTS IN THE BLUE MOUNTAINS

-With a couple hundred kilometres of trail in the Blue Mountains National Park, it’s no surprise that there are plenty of phenomenal hikes to enjoy.
-The most well-known multi-day hike is the Six Foot Track, but there are dozens of half-day hikes if you aren’t ready to commit an entire weekend to the trail.
-A few of my favourites are:
+With several hundred kilometres of trail in the Blue Mountains, it’s no surprise that there are plenty of phenomenal hikes to enjoy.
+Dozens of half-day or overnight hikes follow the clifftops, descend into the lush valleys, or even take you across the National Park; a few of my favourites are:

 Starting point: Scenic World

 Distance & time: 6.5km, 2.5hrs with frequent photo stops and side trips

 Best for: Sweeping landscape views of the cliffs and valleys, incorporates some of the region’s best viewpoints (including Echo Point) and falls (Leura Cascades, Katoomba Falls)

 Grand Canyon Loop Track